- Pain relief from toothache, abscesses and dry socket

-Beyond that, some dental emergencies requiring immediate attention from a dentist happen on weekends or late at night.
-For people experiencing such an emergency, it's necessary to avoid greater long-term injury by seeking help as soon as possible from an emergency dentist or by calling 334-956-6197 to reach a 24-hour emergency dentist hotline.
+However, some dental emergencies requiring immediate attention from a dentist happen on weekends or late at night.
+For people experiencing such an emergency, it's necessary to avoid greater long-term injury by seeking help as soon as possible from an emergency dentist or by calling 888-338-7275 to reach a 24-hour emergency dentist hotline.

 Thankfully, you can find a dentist in Birmingham, AL open on Saturday, who offers emergency appointments for anyone who finds they are in need of urgent medical attention for their dental problems.
 These dentists are prepared to give you treatment at the time when you need it, without making you wait for a normal daytime appointment.

 Even slight pain or discomfort in your mouth can distract you from your day-to-day life.
 Don't miss out on your favorite foods or activities with your family when you can call to schedule an appointment with an emergency dentist now and get relief from your pain.

 Dentaly.org's list of dentists in Birmingham, AL offering emergency dental care after hours or on Saturdays is here to help you find treatment fast, from a location that is convenient for you.
 You can contact any of these clinics to schedule an emergency appointment to recover from your dental pain as soon as possible.
 Some of these dental clinics even have a professional on-call 24/7 to provide you with advice and reduce your pain until you are able to come into the office.